Thermodynamic formalism for discontinuous maps and statistical properties of their equilibrium states: Introduction

-As a consequence of the estimation given in the previous theorem, next theorem complements the Theorems \ref{shkjfjdhsf} and \ref{slkdgjsdg}.
-It implies, for instance, the following limit exponentially fast for all H\"older observable $f, g \in \ho_\zeta(\Sigma)$.
-Its demonstration is given in subsection \ref{jhdfjhdf}.
+As a consequence of the estimate established in the previous theorem, the next result complements Theorems~\ref{shkjfjdhsf} and~\ref{slkdgjsdg}.
+In particular, it implies that the limit converges exponentially fast for all Hölder observables $u, v \in \ho_\zeta(\Sigma)$.
+The proof is given in Subsection~\ref{jhdfjhdf}.